cosmunautic/scrobble-bot/dependencies.md

 There are a few packages that aren't included in your stdlib that you'll need to run this bot..
-In order to use the discord package, you must use Python 2.7 or later

-You can use pip to grab all packages!

 * [pylast](https://github.com/pylast/pylast)